RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 option C is incorrect.
 Option D does not have relevance in this context and therefore incorrect as an answer.

- ### Question # 41 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
+ ### [important] Question # 41 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
 If they opt to hire a third party to review each organization, for compliance with security governance and standards they all find acceptable, what is this federation model called?
 A. Cross-certification
 B. Proxy
 C. Single sign-on